One of the things that I love most about Android TV’s is that you can navigate around the screen with nothing more than your TV remote.

 Enable Null Keyboard

-When you’re back on your home screen, click on the gear icon to get to your Settings menu.
+When you’re back on your home screen, click the gear icon to reach your Settings menu.
 If you don’t have an icon on your home screen, you can find your Settings menu icon in your Apps Drawer or All Apps menu.

 Once you’re at your Settings menu, click on Device Preferences.